spinspire/pocketbase-sveltekit-starter/pb/README.md

 `go build`

 If you don't have Go and don't want to install it, you can use docker-compose setup.
 Otherwise, your only choice is to download the binary from https://github.com/pocketbase/pocketbase/releases/latest, and placing it in this folder.
-But then you will not be able to use any of the custom code (such as "config-driven hooks")
+But then you are limited to using JavaScript or configuration (but not Go-language customizations).

 ## Run migrations